mehrdad-bm/mobility_shift/README.md

 The potential future mobility pattern is computed using route planning algorithms, particularly via OpenTripPlanner together with online public transport API.

-Three main factors are of the interest:
+Three main interrelated factors to analyze:
 - Travel-time
 - Carbon emission
 - Distance traveled with bike or by walking (Physically-active distance)

+It is also possible to dig in several other factors.

 ## Use, Contribute, and Extend!